legluondunet/MyLittleLutrisScripts/Doom (1993)/README.md

 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts

+# DOOM (1993) - Quake Champions - GZDoom
+### Description:
+Play "Quake Champions - Doom edition mod"  on Linux!
+### Technical notes:
+- Quake Champions - Doom edition mod: is a mod that brings the weapons from the latest Quake game, into Doom, with delicious pixelated flavor.
+More than just weapons, it also brings the “Champions” mechanic -- different player classes, each one with unique status, speed, active and passive abilities
+- During install, you will need to provide "DOOM.WAD" file from any "DOOM (1993)" GOG or Steam install
+### Credits:
+- Quake Champions - Doom edition mod: https://www.moddb.com/mods/quake-champions-doom-edition
+- Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts

-# DOOM (1993) - Quake Champions - Doom edition mod - GZDoom
+# DOOM (1993) - D4T mod - Doom edition mod - GZDoom
 ### Description:
 Play "Doom4 - Death Foretold mod" on Linux!
 ### Technical notes: